mendezona/tradingview-orders/README.md

 DynamoDB:

 - Setup DynamoDB instances that you would like to save data to by using Developer functions in Dynamo_DB file

+Testing:

+- Go to order folder
+- Ensure virtual environment is setup
+- pytest
+- This will run all tests